celinazan/Project-Group-27/README.md

 # TO-DO LIST

-Fix styling on the house boxes for the sorting
+Fix styling on the house boxes for the sorting, use grid or flex to place them nicely, color the box to match the house

 Fix link from sorting to spells and people

+Handle fetched API info correctly

+Design a page for looking up spells and people

 # Project description